vpa24/personal-vocabulary-management/readme.md

 ## Overview

 As an English learner, I have invested a lot of time and effort into learning and remembering vocabulary.
 However, much later, I feel frustrated when I forget some vocabulary words that I had previously learned.
 For this reason, I have decided to create a vocabulary management website that can help every English learner create their own dictionary by adding new words over time and grow up vocabulary words over time.
+This project is published in the domain named "happydictionary.net".

 My web application was built using Django, JavaScript, Gulp, Cronjob, and Bootstrap.